prometheus/prometheus/docs/configuration/recording_rules.md

 representation of the parsed rules to standard output and then exits with a `0` return status.

-If there are any syntax errors, it prints an error message to standard error and exits with a `1` return status.
-On invalid input arguments the exit status is `2`.
+If there are any syntax errors or invalid input arguments, it prints an error message to standard error and exits with a `1` return status.

 ## Recording rules